-The Owner had hoped that construction would be completed within 24 months to meet an FAA deadline for upgrading air traffic control procedures.
+The owner had hoped that construction would be completed within 24 months to meet an FAA deadline for upgrading air traffic control procedures.
 To the Airport’s delight, O&G Industries turned the tower over to them on May 1, 1998, just 17 months from the October 1996 start date.

-The site had a very high water table, which made for some intricate dewatering schemes.
-Over 32,000 cubic yards of material was moved within the site, and 50,000 lineal feet of conduit, encased in concrete, formed the communication duct bank to the airport.
+The site had a very high water table, making for intricate dewatering schemes.
+Over 32,000 cubic yards of material were moved within the site, and 50,000 lineal feet of conduit, encased in concrete, formed the communication duct bank to the airport.